 Another benefit of prepaying for parking at Safeco Field is that it costs less.
 According to the team website, this same garage can cost twice as much if you just drive up and park there on game day.
 I say that is a double whammy of goodness.

-Another solid option for Mariners parking is using Parking Panda.
+Another solid option for Mariners parking is using Spot Hero.
 This site lets you pre-pay for a space in various garages/lots so you don't have to stress about where to park.
 It is a pretty cool concept and you can find some cheap deals for sure.
 It is especially helpful when you are going to a game that is supposed to be a big crowd.
 Check out what's available below.

 Best Food At & Near Safeco Field